vascokk/dataplicity/docs/deploying.rst

 Once the device has been initialized, the following command will download and install the current firmware::

-    dataplicity deploy
+    dataplicity deploy "DEVICE CLASS"

+Replacing DEVICE CLASS with the name of the device class (you can find this in the Developer section of the Dataplicity website).

+Once deployed, the firmware may be run as a daemon with the following command:

+    dataplicity d

 You may need to prefix the above commands with ``sudo`` on some systems.

-Once deployed, the firmare may be run as a daemon with the following command:

-    dataplicity d